Updated: Aug 9

 Why are Atlantic Bluefin tuna endangered?
-Overfishing in the Atlantic as caused a declined over the past few decades.
+Overfishing in the Atlantic has caused a decline over the past few decades.
 Population decline have been largely driven by the demand for this fish in high end sushi markets.

 How much does Bluefin tuna cost at Giovanni's Fish Market?
 Typical prices for Bluefin Tuna tends to be around $29.99 per pound.
 What does Bluefin tuna taste like?
 It has a distinctive medium flavor and is a firm in texture with large flakes.
 It is best served as sushi or cooked rare to medium-rare.